-While running errands yesterday, we happened to drive by one of our trusty “Chicken of the Woods” mushroom spots that has produced huge mushrooms for the past two summers.
-In case you’ve never heard of it, Chicken of the Woods is a large incredibly tasty gourmet mushroom that tastes just like… chicken.
+Recently, while running errands, we happened to drive by one of our trusty “Chicken of the Woods” mushroom spots that has produced huge mushrooms at the same time over the past few summers.

 Sure, there are a bunch of unusual or exotic meats that people say “taste like chicken,” but there aren’t a lot of mushrooms that fall into that category.

 Different Types of Chicken of the Woods

-According to mycologist Tom Volk, there are at least six different subspecies that can be found under the common name “Chicken of the Woods.”
+According to mycologist Tom Volk, there are at least six different subspecies of mushrooms that can be found under the common name “Chicken of the Woods.”

 - pore color (yellow, white, salmon)

 - position on tree (on standing tree/log or emerging from the soil)

 - growth form (overlapping shelves or rosettes)

 - geographical location (West Coast, East of Great Plains, etc)